-As a defender, earning a clean sheet is a major objective of mine each and every game.
-While I don’t typically impact scoring goals, I can play a pretty big role in preventing them.
+As a defender, earning a clean sheet is a primary objective of mine each and every game.
+While I don’t typically impact scoring goals, I can play a pretty significant role in preventing them.

 Today, we’ll dive deeper into the idea of a clean sheet in soccer, reviewing the following:

 - Why a clean sheet matters in soccer

 Read on to learn all about what a clean sheet is and how to set your team up to earn them!

 Whenever a team gives up 0 goals in a game, they have kept a clean sheet.
 So, a clean sheet in soccer is about shutting out the other team.
 Another name for a clean sheet is a “shutout.”

 There are many examples of clean sheets in soccer.
 First, let’s review a couple of generic examples:

 - 2-1.
 2 for Team A and 1 for Team B. Team A won the game in this scenario, but neither team kept a clean sheet.